 CMS applies the All-Payer Combination Option if the Medicare option alone does not bring an APM entity and its clinicians to achieve QP status.
 In addition, the All-Payer Combination Option can be applied at the clinician level as well as at the APM entity level to provide more paths to achieve QP status.

 7. How is the Advanced APM incentive calculated and paid?

 How the Incentive is Calculated

 Unlike the MIPS payment adjustment, which is calculated as a percentage of Medicare Part B annual payments for covered services and items, the Advanced APM incentive is 5% of estimated Part B annual payments for covered services only.

-When and How the Incentive is Paid
+How the Incentive is Paid

 Incentive Follows Clinicians Who Switch TINs

 If a clinician changes to a new TIN after the performance year and prior to the payment year, then the clinician’s 5% incentive follows the clinician to benefit the new TIN, even if the new TIN never participated in the Advanced APM.
 This is similar to how the MIPS score follows the clinician, impacting clinician recruitment, credentialing, contracting, and compensation.